-An audit or review may be repeated by the same auditor or by another auditor chosen by the ERA.
+An audit or review may be repeated by the same auditor or by another auditor.

-107 It is the licensee's responsibility to inform the auditor that the ERA has approved the report.
+111 It is the licensee's responsibility to inform the auditor that the ERA has approved the report.

 Section 13(3) of the Electricity Act and section 11ZA(3) of the Gas Act provide that the ERA must give a report to the Minister on the audit within two months after its receipt of the audit.